mbudisic/transporting-points-demo/DEPLOYMENT.md

 curl -sSf https://astral.sh/uv/install.sh | bash
 ```

-## Step 3: Create a Virtual Environment and Install Dependencies
+## Step 3: Create a Virtual Environment and Install Dependencies using pyproject.toml

+The project uses a `pyproject.toml` file to define its dependencies, which makes installation more reliable.

 ```bash
 # Create a virtual environment